ReidAtcheson/incns/README.md

 for each component of the fluid velocity, and I furthermore combine this with a Galerkin approximation approach.
-Ideally this should yield an exponential convergence rate and therefore minimize memory requirements to simulate fine scale behavior.
+Ideally this should yield an exponential convergence rate and therefore minimize memory requirements to simulate fine scale behavior;
-Handling pressure is tricky, and therefore to make this a little easier I simply take the curl of the tensor-product basis, this forces the basis to be divergence-free and eliminates the pressure term.
+however, handling pressure is tricky.
+Therefore to make this a little easier I simply take the curl of the tensor-product basis, this forces the basis to be divergence-free and eliminates the pressure term.
 The curl-tensor-product basis yields a set